 During summer, we need to keep our body hydrated and buttermilk is a super healthy option for this weather.
 Not only does it quench our thirst but also provides several health benefits.
 As we know it helps soothe the stomach and fight acidity.
 Therefore it is especially recommended after eating spicy food. buttermilk is a good, natural source of calcium, and it also contains potassium and protein.
-Coriander, which is added in this masala buttermilk is an excellent source of vitamin A, which is good for eyesight.
+Coriander, which is added in masala chaas is an excellent source of vitamin A, which is good for eyesight.
 In addition, it also a rich source of vitamin C. Vitamins A and C both help strengthen our immune system.
 Mint leaves help calm the stomach and help fight against inflammation and indigestion.
 Masala buttermilk also contains powdered cumins seeds, which again are good for digestion.

 How to make masala buttermilk / masala chaas?

-Masala Chaas / Buttermilk Recipe
+Masala Chaas / Spiced Buttermilk Recipe

 - 1 and half cup curd

 - 2 cups water

 - 2 green chilies 1 if chili is dark/hot

 - 1 tsp grated ginger